Justin Bonsignore

-Justin Bonsignore (born February 3, 1988) is an American racing driver who competes in NASCAR's Whelen Modified Tour and various other local racing circuits.
-He currently drives for Kenneth Massa Motorsports.
+Justin R. Bonsignore (born February 3, 1988) is an American professional stock car racing driver.
+He competes full-time in the NASCAR Whelen Modified Tour, driving the No. 51 Chevrolet for Kenneth Massa Motorsports He has also competed in the NASCAR Xfinity Series, having previously driven the Nos.
+18/19 Toyota GR Supras for Joe Gibbs Racing.

 Early career and go-karts

-Bonsignore began his racing career with go-karts at the age of 8.
+Bonsignore began his racing career with go-karts at the age of eight.
 His family has long owned and operated a Kart Racing Shop, and this early exposure to the racing circuit paved the way for a career in racing.

-In 1997, Bonsignore competed for his first national event at the Rockingham Speedway, in North Carolina, where he finished 13th.
-During his go-kart career Bonsignore has secured 18 national event wins, 13 poles, and 45 top-5 finishes in 81 national starts.
+In 1997, Bonsignore competed for his first national event at the Rockingham Speedway, in North Carolina, where he finished thirteenth.
+During his go-kart career, Bonsignore has secured eighteen national event wins, thirteen poles, and 45 top-five finishes in 81 national starts.
 Highlights include wins at Len Sammon's Indoor Kart Race at the Dunkin' Donuts Center in Providence, Rhode Island and the East End Shootout at Riverhead Raceway.

 Chargers and modified

 In 2005, Bonsignore began racing stock cars.
 Competing in Riverhead Raceway's Charger Division, and NASCAR Dodge Weekly Racing Series, Bonsignore finished third in the series standings, was awarded Rookie of the Year, and secured the best rookie finish on record.

-In 2006, Bonsignore joined the NASCAR Modified Division, where he scored three top-5 and nine top-10 finishes.
+In 2006, Bonsignore joined the NASCAR Modified Division, where he scored three top-fives and nine top-ten finishes.
 For the second year in a row, Bonsignore received honors from NASCAR, taking home the Rookie of the Year title for the Modified Division and claiming a seventh-place finish overall, a new best for a rookie driver.

 Hopes for a higher finish in 2007 were cut short due to a wrist injury.

-2008 saw Bonsignore's first stock car win in 2008 and the division's most top-5 and top-10 finishes en route to an 8th-place points finish.
+2008 saw Bonsignore's first stock car win in 2008 and the division's most top-five and top-five finishes en route to an 8th-place points finish.

 2009 proved a very successful season performance wise, but bad luck kept overall results below expectations.
 During the season, Bonsignore broke a long winless streak and won the Cromarty Cup 50 Lap race, qualifying on the pole and leading every lap.

-In the NASCAR Whelen Modified Tour race Bonsignore was able to match a career-best 4th-place finish.
+In the NASCAR Whelen Modified Tour race, Bonsignore was able to match a career-best fourth-place finish.